airscript/airscript-engine/README.md

 savior.
 However, their "business model" holds their product back.

 Airscript is intentionally riding on their environment to bootstrap an open and free alternative that may someday fulfill the original dream of Scriptlets.

+## Contribution

+Would love to have collaborators join to help with big plans for this project.
+Check out Issues for ideas on how you can help.

 ## License